• Skip to primary navigation

 • When dough is done chilling, preheat oven to 325°F. Measure cookie dough into heaping 1 tablespoon size balls using a round measuring spoon or cookie scoop and line them on a cookie sheet.
 Bake for 8-10 minutes.

-• If you have issues with cookies spreading, chill the dough longer or try placing balls of cookie dough in the freezer for a 3-5 minutes before baking.
+• Spreading issues?
+Try chilling the dough a bit longer or try placing balls of cookie dough in the freezer for a 3-5 minutes before baking.
 Be sure your cookie sheets are fully cooled before loading them up with again.
-Placing cookie dough on a hot cookie sheet before baking is very likely to cause spreading issues.
+Placing raw cookie dough on a hot sheet before baking is very likely to cause spreading issues.
 Add a little bit of flour to your cookie dough if you keep having issues with spreading, around 2 tablespoons.
 Just a little bit of additional flour can help A LOT!

-• I highly recommend baking one sheet of cookies at a time.
-Placing multiple sheets of cookies on different oven racks can cause issues with consistency.
+• Bake one sheet at a time: Placing multiple sheets of cookies on different oven racks can cause issues with consistency.
 I know it takes a little longer, but you'll see better results if you let your oven focus on one batch at a time.

-• The chocolate dip on these cookies is really tasty, they are also super delicious without any chocolate at all.
+• Chocolate dip: The dip on these cookies is really tasty, they are also super delicious without any chocolate at all.
 Use white chocolate if you prefer!

 Print Recipe